epfl-ada/ada-2022-project-souvladaki/README.md

 ## Proposed Timeline
 Here, we propose an indicative timeline that we will follow through the project.
+Please note that some project milestones P-MX could be implemented concurently.
 * P-M1 [Preprocessing].
 Enrich initial analysis to get more insights.
     * Date: 18/11/2022 (Milestone P2 Deadline)
 * P-M2 [API].
 Delevop a family of functions and routines to ease the analysis of link position.
     * Date: 02/12/2022 (Along with homework 2, as the workload will be high in this period and we already provide some initial steps about his in our notebook)
-* P-M2 [Data Analysis].
-Explore the literature in order to compare the results of our analysis to other research outcomes in this direction.
+* P-M3 [Data Analysis].
+Perform the final analysis for our research questions.
+Use previous initial analysis to get insights about our goals, implement the analysis in code and provide the first visualizations.
+    * Date: 08/12/2022
+* P-M5 [Literature Comparison & Result Evalution].
+Compare the results with existing literature in the field (see [References](#References)).
+Provide more graphs and update implementations.
-    * Proposed deadline:
+    * Date: 12/12/2022
-* P-MX [Datastory Draft].
+* P-M6 [Datastory Draft and Preparations].
 Start creating a template (sketch-like) for the datastory.
+Finalize all code implementations and decide about the final graphs we will present.
-    * Date: 13/12/2022
+    * Date: 17/12/2022
 * P-MX [Final Results].
-Gather all interesting reseach results, finalize datastory.
+Gather all information we want to present, polish the repository data, finalize datastory.
     * Date: 23/12/2022 (Milestone P3 Deadline).